Dieterbe/anthracite/README.md

 You can enhance quite a bunch via config.py options.
 The forms adapt as needed, and the extra fields will be stored like regular fields.

-`recommended_tags`: promote the use of specific tags in forms (they still get stored with other tags) `extra_attributes`: extend on the default schema by specifying attributes, with these properties:
+* `recommended_tags`: promote the use of specific tags in forms (they still get stored with other tags)
+* `extra_attributes`: extend on the default schema by specifying attributes, with these properties:

     * key: the field name
     * label: label to use in forms
     * mandatory: does this option need to be filled in on forms or can it be left blank?
     * choices: list of values. or False to enable freeform text input. list with 1 element to enforce a specific value.
     * select_many: whether to allow the user to select N of the choices, or just one.

-`helptext`: override/add help messages for specific fields in forms `plugins`: enable plugins by filename (should match with what's in the `plugins` folder)
+* `helptext`: override/add help messages for specific fields in forms
+* `plugins`: enable plugins by filename (should match with what's in the `plugins` folder)

+The default config.py demonstrates how to use them.

 ## Plugins ##

-plugins expose new functionality by providing functions and decorating them with routes to bind them to a http path.
+plugins expose new functionality by providing functions and decorating them with routes to bind them to a http path/method.

 They can also add handler functions to handle incoming events (i.e. to validate according to a custom schema) They provide `add_urls` to specify which urls should get added to the menu, `remove_urls` to denote which existing urls they replace/deprecate.